February is national pet dental health month. Here we talk about how to keep your pet’s teeth healthy for life.

 How Does Dental Disease Begin?

-Plaque is a natural part of your cat’s mouth; it is a soft, sticky colourless film containing millions of bacteria that can be easily removed.
+Plaque is a natural part of your dog’s mouth; it is a soft, sticky colourless film containing millions of bacteria that can be easily removed.
 When plaque is not regularly removed it will harden, eventually becoming tartar.
 Tartar attaches firmly to the tooth’s enamel surface, it is noticeable because of its yellow or brown colour on teeth.
 The main concern with tartar is that it causes gum irritation, leading to gingivitis and gum disease.

 Diseased gums can cause pain, abscesses and loose teeth as well as problems elsewhere in the body through the entry of bacteria into the bloodstream.

-If your cat will not tolerate having their teeth brushed there are still actions you can take to improve their dental health.
+If your dog will not tolerate having their teeth brushed there are still actions you can take to improve their dental health.
 Feeding dry food, particularly a diet formulated to help dental health will make a difference.
-Dental food kibble maintains its shape when first chewed; this has the effect of scraping plaque from the tooth surface.
+Dental food kibble maintains its shape when first chewed, this has the effect of scraping plaque from the tooth surface.
 Chews and toys designed for dental health also act by scraping off plaque.

-Which Cats Get Dental Disease?
+Which Dogs Get Dental Disease?

 Spotting the Signs of Dental Disease